CoScale/docs/_docs_advanced/firewall-proxy.md

 ---

 ## Firewall
-By default, all CoScale agents communicate with the CoScale platform over a secured SSL connection, using the default port 443.
-The agent communicates with one host, api.coscale.com.
-CoScale only requires your firewall to allow outgoing connections to api.coscale.com on TCP port 443.
+By default, all CoScale agents communicate with the CoScale platform over a secured SSL connection.
+The agent communicates with one host `api.coscale.com` (37.187.86.75) on TCP port 443.
 No incoming connections are required.

 ## Proxy
 The CoScale agent allows to send data using a proxy.
 This can be configured by setting an environment variable HTTPS_PROXY.